Briansim74/Prediction-Markets-Alpha/README.md

 The market provides a contract price:
 <p align="center"><b>P_market ≈ P(YES)</b></p>

-The objective is to determine whether the true probability is sufficiently different from that price to overcome:
+The objective is to determine whether the executable market price is sufficiently different from either:
+  1. an independently estimated probability, or
+  2. the theoretical relationship between related contracts,

+to overcome:
 - trading fees
 - bid/ask spread
 - execution costs